 What they’re trying to find out: Employers ask this question either to help you relax or to test your reasoning skills.
 A variation would be questions like “how many pennies would fit in this room?” (an interview question for a product analyst position).
-The candidate is expected to use logic explain how they would go about solving the problems.
+The candidate is expected to use logic to explain how they would go about solving such problems.

 How to answer: This may catch you off guard but take it seriously.
 Do your best to provide a good response that shows your analytical as well as creative skills (as appropriate).
 It may even be a chance to show your humour – just remember to keep it professional.

 Sample answer: “I would probably be a willow tree because I’m tenacious and strong.
 And just like the willow tree is able to thrive in a wide range of soil and moisture conditions, I can also easily adapt and grow in various work environments.”